FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-heatmap.md

 ### Set translation

 You can set the translation value of the heatmap by sending a `msg.topic` of `setTranslate` to the node.
 This allows you to move the entire heatmap in the X and/or Y direction.
 The translation is specified as an array, with first the X translation and secondly the Y translation.
+Both values are specified in grid cell units.

 ```js
 msg = {